Eefjeroelfsema/Project_january/report.md

 in the year you're slider is.

 - linechart.js
-Code: In this file I make and update the linechart.
+<b>Code</b>: In this file I make and update the linechart.
 First is the svg made for the linechart.
+In a
-In a dictionary I put the values of every country in a list.
+dictionary I put the values of every country in a list.
 Then the function countryline is called.
 In this function I make one line for the country it is called for.
 Therefore I call this function 23 times, for each country in my dataset.
 So in the beginning a multiple linechart is made with 23 lines.